-Healey was previously General Manager at Warner Bros’ Shed Media for seven years, and prior to that spent a decade as Executive Vice President at High Noon Entertainment.
-She’s developed, sold, and executive produced series including NBC’s Who Do You Think You Are?, Netflix’s 100 Humans, Bravo’s Real Housewives of New York City, NBC’s First Dates, TLC’s Cake Boss, VH1’s Basketball Wives, E!’s Eric and Jessie, Facebook’s Huda Boss, Lifetime’s Child Genius, Oxygen’s Criminal Confessions, VH1’s Tough Love, truTV’s Fast Foodies, NBC’s Genius Junior, Bravo’s Mexican Dynasties, TLC’s Long Lost Family, Lifetime’s Supernanny, Starz’s The Warriors of Liberty City, among many others.
+Healey was previously general manager at Warner Bros’ Shed Media for seven years, and prior to that spent a decade as executive vice president at High Noon Entertainment.
+She has developed, sold, and executive produced such shows as NBC’s Who Do You Think You Are?, First Dates and Genius Junior; Netflix’s 100 Humans; Bravo’s Real Housewives of New York City and Mexican Dynasties; TLC’s Cake Boss and Long Lost Family; VH1’s Basketball Wives and Tough Love; E!’s Eric and Jessie; Lifetime’s Supernanny and Child Genius; Oxygen’s Criminal Confessions; truTV’s Fast Foodies; and Starz’s The Warriors of Liberty City, among many others.

-Healey received her Bachelor of Arts degree from Duke University.
-Since 2015 she has served as a member of the board of directors for The Mr. Holland’s Opus Foundation, which is dedicated to the future of music education and provides durable, high-quality musical instruments to deserving, under-funded music programs nationwide.
-She lives in Santa Monica with her husband and daughter.
+She received her bachelor of arts degree from Duke University.
+Since 2015, she has served as a member of the board of directors for The Mr. Holland’s Opus Foundation, which is dedicated to the future of music education and provides durable, high-quality musical instruments to deserving, under-funded music programs nationwide.